Coupling Brownian loop soups and random walk loop soups at all polynomial scales: Preliminaries

-In order to couple a Brownian bridge closely to a random walk bridge on the same probability space, we rely on several variants of the classical coupling by Koml\'os, Major, and Tusn\'ady \cite{MR375412}.
-We will consider discrete-time random walk bridges in Theorem~\ref{thm:kmt1}, Lemmas~\ref{lem:kmt} and \ref{lem:kmtd}, and continuous-time random walk bridges in Theorem~\ref{thm:kmt2} and Lemma~\ref{lem:kmt3}.
-For both cases, we regard the random walk bridges as continuous curves, by linear interpolation.
+In this subsection, we review some known results regarding the coupling of Brownian bridges and discrete-time random walk bridges.
+We regard the random walk bridges as continuous curves, by linear interpolation.

-First of all, we need the following coupling between a discrete-time simple random walk bridge on $\Zb$ and a Brownian bridge with length $2n$, established in \cite[Theorem 6.4]{LTF2007}. \begin{theorem} There exist $0<c, \alpha <\infty$, such that for every positive integer $n$, there is a probability space on which are defined a one-dimensional Brownian bridge $B$ and a (discrete-time) random walk bridge $S$ on $\Zb$, both with length $2n$, such that for all $r>0$,
+First of all, we need the following coupling between a discrete-time simple random walk bridge on $\Zb$ and a Brownian bridge with length $2n$, established in \cite[Theorem 6.4]{LTF2007}. \begin{theorem}[Theorem 6.4, \cite{LTF2007}] There exist $0<c, \alpha <\infty$, such that for every positive integer $n$, there is a probability space on which are defined a one-dimensional Brownian bridge $B$ and a (discrete-time) random walk bridge $S$ on $\Zb$, both with length $2n$, such that for all $r>0$,

 \end{theorem}

 By the trick of rotating $\Zb^2$ by $45$ degrees (see the second paragraph of Section~\ref{subsec:main}), the simple random walk on $\Zb^2$ is the combination of two independent simple random walks on $\Zb$, hence Theorem~\ref{thm:kmt1} implies the following coupling (see \cite[Lemma 3.1]{LTF2007} and the remark just below it). \begin{lemma} There exists a constant $c_0>0$, such that for each $\eta>0$, there exists $c(\eta) \in (0,\infty)$ so that the following holds.
 For every positive integer $n$, there exists a probability space $(\Omega, \Fc, \Pb)$ on which are defined a two-dimensional Brownian bridge $(B_t, 0\le t\le 1)$ and a two-dimensional (discrete-time) random walk bridge $(S_t, 0\le t\le 2n)$ such that